-A matzah cover that Berta Weinschenk had in Theresienstadt
+The Matzah Cover that Berta Weinschenk Had in Theresienstadt

-This indicates that the matzah cover originated in the Home for the Aged of the Jewish community in Vienna that was located in the 19th district on Hohe Warte.
+Berta Weinschenk preserved this matzah cover from the time of her imprisonment in Theresienstadt.
+We have no knowledge of how this item came to be in her possession.
+It is stamped, "ALTERSHEIM der IKG.
+XIX, HOHE WARTE" indicating that it originated in the Home for the Aged of the Jewish community in Vienna that was located in the 19th district on Hohe Warte.

 Berta Gutmann was born in 1869 and married Jakob Weinschenk.
-The couple lived in Nuremberg.
-They had two daughters – Pauline and Hanna.
-Pauline married and established a home in France.
-Hanna married Jakob Buehler and they had two children - Ilse and Ernst.
-In October 1938 Jakob Buehler managed to emigrate to the United States, and from there managed to obtain emigration permits for his wife Hanna and the children who had stayed behind in Nuremberg with Hanna’s parents.
+They lived in Nuremberg, Germany and had two daughters – Pauline and Chana.
+Pauline married and established a family in France.
+Chana married Jakob Buehler and they had two children - Ilse and Ernst.
+In October 1938 Jakob Buehler managed to emigrate to the United States, and from there managed to obtain emigration permits for his wife Chana and the children who had stayed behind in Nuremberg with Chana’s parents.

 The Birthday Poem: